Nauru: Foreign relations

 Following independence in 1968, Nauru joined the Commonwealth of Nations as a Special Member; it became a full member in 1999.
 The country was admitted to the Asian Development Bank in 1991 and the United Nations in 1999.
 Nauru is a member of the South Pacific Regional Environment Programme, the Pacific Community, and the South Pacific Applied Geoscience Commission.
 In February 2021, Nauru announced it would be formally withdrawing from the Pacific Islands Forum in a joint statement with Marshall Islands, Kiribati, and the Federated States of Micronesia after a dispute regarding Henry Puna's election as the Forum's secretary-general.

 Nauruan police cadets undergoing training.
-Nauru has no armed forces, though there is a small police force under civilian control.
+Nauru has no armed forces, although it does have a small police force under civilian control.

-Nauru has no armed forces, though there is a small police force under civilian control.
+Nauru has no armed forces, although a small police force operates under civilian control.
 Australia is responsible for Nauru's defence under an informal agreement between the two countries.
 The September 2005 memorandum of understanding between Australia and Nauru provides the latter with financial aid and technical assistance, including a Secretary of Finance to prepare the budget, and advisers on health and education.
 This aid is in return for Nauru's housing of asylum seekers while their applications for entry into Australia are processed.
 Nauru uses the Australian dollar as its official currency.